Rackley W.A.R.: Truck No. 27 history

+William Byron (2021)

 On June 3, 2021, Rackley W.A.R. announced that Cup Series driver, William Byron, will make his truck series return at Nashville Superspeedway for the Rackley Roofing 200, under a second entry for the team.
 It was his first truck series start since 2016, where he finished fifth in the championship.
-Byron would end up getting 36th, due to an engine failure.
+Byron finished 36th due to an engine failure.